Meet the staff involved in the development, management, and coordination of the Edwin S.H. Leong Centre for Healthy Aging.

 Communications and Social Media Assistant, Edwin S.H.
 Leong Centre for Healthy Aging

-Devyani McLaren is a Ph.D. student in Computer Science at the University of British Columbia, with a research focus in affective haptics — exploring how to design haptic technologies that provide better emotional support.
+Devyani McLaren is a M.Sc. student in Computer Science at the University of British Columbia, with a research focus in affective haptics — exploring how to design haptic technologies that provide better emotional support.
 As the Communications and Social Media Assistant at the Edwin S.H.
 Leong Centre for Healthy Aging, Devyani manages the Centre’s digital presence, sharing the latest research and advancements in aging-related health with the public.
 Devyani brings experience from her leadership as Co-President of the UBC Neuroscience Association, where she managed social media platforms and event promotion.
 She has also worked on designing user-centered health technologies, particularly involving older adults, and is passionate about making complex scientific findings accessible and engaging.